 Whether she’s right is the question on everybody’s lips – except Clare’s bright red ones.
 Though Perry has only had one solo exhibition in the States (at the decidedly less conservative Warhol Foundation in New York over a decade ago), he’s convinced he’ll find an admiring audience for his euphemistic, self-deprecating Anglophilia at Windsor.
 ‘They’ll lap it up,’ he says.
 ‘I’m not going to scare the horses too much.
 I’m under no illusion that a very big part of my job is to do very posh interior decoration, for big houses like the ones across the golf course here.’

-Hold Your Beliefs Lightly, 2011, by Grayson Perry, computerised embroidery on cotton and silk. © The artist.
-Courtesy of the artist and Victoria Miro, London/Venice
+Hold Your Beliefs Lightly, 2011, by Grayson Perry, computerised embroidery on cotton and silk

 And he seems to be right.
 On opening night, approving ‘oohs’, ‘aahs’ (and occasional ‘hahas’) resonate out over the 19th hole.
 Curated by Victoria Miro’s Erin Mann, ‘Making Meaning’ is a succinct survey of Perry’s oeuvre, so titled, says Perry, ‘because life is meaningless, and it’s our job as artists to make meaning out of it.’
 It features examples of his ceramics, sketches, cast-iron figures and monumental tapestries, each imbued with Perry’s stealthy cultural commentary.